 Q & A email

-The goal of the question and answer email is to find out information from your subscribers.
+The goal of the question and answer email is gather information about your subscribers.
 This will enable you to understand your audience and also gain blog post ideas.

 The question and answer email is the best way to get answers.
 In this email, you want to ask your subscribers’ simple, open-ended question that will help you to understand their struggles and pains so that you can find solutions to them.

-This way, you will avoid wasting time writing content or product that you think your audience will like.
-You will simply create what they like for them.
+This way, you will avoid wasting time writing content and only sell products that you think your audience will like.
+You can simply create an email with products that appeal to them.